 Supporting conservation outreach in India

 Your purchase supports our educational initiatives focused on children.
-For more information, please visit Early Bird and do check out our flashcards on common Indian birds
+For more information, please visit Early Bird and do check out our flashcards on common Indian birds and A1 size posters for classroom display.

 Purchase of the Pakke pocket guide supports the hornbill conservation effort in the eastern Himalayas, while funds from the Western Ghats pocket guide benefit the rainforest restoration programme in Valparai.